 C = Growth (mm) of test fungus in untreated control plate.

 T = Growth (mm) of test fungus in treated plates.

+no statistical analysis was done ?

 3. results and discussion

 3.1 Effect of systemic fungicides on mycelial growth inhibition

 Results (Table 3, Fig. 1) reveled that all the treatments of systemic fungicides at all concentration were significant over the control in recording minimum mycelial growth of Phomopsis vexans.
 It was found that per cent inhibition of the test pathogen was increased with the increase in concentration of the fungicides tested.